dagmara-szproch/dachshund-dash-game/README.md

 The only remaining issue is that the footer does not stick perfectly to the bottom of the screen.
 However, I have decided to leave styling improvements for Stage 3, where I will focus on making the game visually appealing.

 ![Stage 2 - Testing](docs/stage2-testing.png)

+#### Stage 2 and 3 Testing

+During the next stage, 2a, I improved the style of my game.
+I added a background image, fixed the footer so that it remains at the bottom, and improved the design for mobile devices.
+I also corrected the layout for laptops with smaller screen heights; previously, it was impossible to see the header (with buttons and scores) and the game board at the same time, which made for a very poor user experience.

+Additionally, I redesigned the swipe area.
+Initially, the JavaScript function wasn’t working properly — when the game was not running, I couldn't swipe up or down, meaning it was almost impossible to access the footer.
+In fact, I could do it only by swiping in a very specific spot (the header area), which was not intuitive at all.
+Now, the swipe area is positioned just below the game board, and I added a message saying "Swipe to Dash!" to inform players what to do.
+This swiping feature is designed specifically for mobile devices (screen width less than 768px).

+I am still a bit confused about larger devices like tablets, where there is no keyboard.
+I can't physically test the game on such devices because I do not own one.
+I am aware there is still a bug when mobiles are in landscape orientation; I am leaving that for future improvement, as I currently do not know how to resolve it.

+In the next step, I plan to add some text for players, such as: "Please rotate your device back to portrait mode for the best experience!"

 ### Automated Testing